 Mon to Sun 7 am–11 pm

-Hearty lunch options, including a Thai-style calamari salad, served with grilled halloumi and quinoa salad, can be eaten while your little ones finish their sandcastle.
+You can eat a filling lunch like a Thai-style calamari salad with grilled halloumi and quinoa salad while your kids finish building their sandcastles.

 Mon to Sun 8 am–4 pm